Rummy, a skill game that is more about strategy and less about luck, is something that requires your full attention and focus.

 Learning to Calculate Points Is Important

 Calculating points in a game of rummy is crucial to improving your game.
 Whether you are forming melds or deciding to fold your cards, it’s vital that you keep track of your points.

 Not knowing how to keep track or a miscalculation can result in a loss.
 So, pay attention.

 Observe Colored Cards

 The next tip involves keeping track of the number of colored cards you have.
-Every game of rummy consists of a deck having 52 cards, including Jokers.
+Every game of rummy consists of a deck of 52 cards, and usually 2 Jokers.